NFL Week 2 odds: Opening betting lines, point spread for every game

 - Oops!Something went wrong.Please try again later.

-NFL odds: Opening Week 2 betting lines for every game originally appeared on NBC Sports Boston
+NFL odds: Opening Week 2 betting lines for every game originally appeared on NBC Sports Northwest

 Week 1 of the 2021 NFL season doesn't end until Monday night when the Baltimore Ravens play the Las Vegas Raiders, but for sports bettors, it's already time to look ahead to Week 2.